-Provision for income taxes was \$0.2 million for the three months ended September 30, 2023.
-We did not record any provision for income taxes for the three months ended September 30, 2022.
-The increase in provision for income taxes was primarily driven by certain U.S. state jurisdictions.
+Provision for income taxes was \$0.2 million for the three months ended March 31, 2024.
+We did not record any provision for income taxes for the three months ended March 31, 2023.
+The increase in provision for income taxes was primarily driven by certain U.S. state jurisdictions, and, to a lesser extent, limitation on utilization of U.S. federal net operating losses.